-Hannah Ross of Providence is Community Partnerships Manager at the Rhode Island Philharmonic Orchestra & Music School, where she oversees music education programming for thousands of youth.
+Hannah Ross of Providence is the Assistant Director of Community Engagement & Social Impact at the Rhode Island Philharmonic Orchestra & Music School, where she oversees music education programming for thousands of youth.
 In addition, she also is a classically trained violist who has performed in the United States, Canada, Chile, Brazil, Argentina, Denmark and Tanzania.
 She earned bachelor’s and master’s degrees in Viola Performance at The Juilliard School, where she also developed and co-directed a student-led performing arts initiative in Tanzania for five summers.

 “I’m excited to join the second cohort of the Equity Leadership Initiative and to collaborate with leaders across the workforce who are passionate about social change.
 I look forward to listening and learning from my cohort peers,” said Ross.

 Ratha Sen of Providence is the Assistant Health Program Administrator with the state Department of Health.
 Previously, she worked with Centers for Disease Control and Prevention and the YWCA of Northern RI and was a Vista volunteer at NeighborWorks Blackstone River Valley.
 In addition, Sen is Treasurer/Union Rep for NEARI Local 859 and serves on the boards of the YWCA and the Rhode Island College Alumni Association.
 She is an alumna of College Leadership Rhode Island.

 She earned a bachelor's in Health Education with a concentration in Community Health at Rhode Island College and a master’s in Healthcare Administration and Management at Salve Regina University.